pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 The commands for configuring the APN settings are 3GPP standardized and all major cellular module manufacturer support the commands.

-The AT+CGDCONT command needs to be utilized to set the APN.
+The `AT+CGDCONT` command needs to be utilized to set the APN:

 ```console
 AT+CGDCONT=1,"IP","em",,